 Renewed Vision (makers of ProPresenter) have recently released ProVideoPlayer 2, a easy to use and clean interface with powerful advancements under the hood.
-I’ve been a fan of PVP for a number of years as it’s always had the cleanest user interface in the market.
 PVP 2 adds an incredible multiscreen layout tool that makes utilizing multiple displays through multiscreen processors as easy as drag and drop.
 The newest version also integrates with a world of other technological interfaces which makes projection mapping, edge blending, control from a switcher or lighting console a heck of a lot easier.
 The biggest benefit of PVP2 is it’s ability to create easy to fire Macros controlling multiple surfaces with multiple different pieces of content with the single click of a button.

 Free Trial: Yes (watermarked output)

 Price & License: $999

-Possibly the most utilized software on the market and a bit of a hybrid between the power of VDMX and the simplicity of ProVideoPlayer… but of course doesn’t equate either of those respectively.
+Possibly the most utilized software on the market and a bit of a hybrid between the power of VDMX and the simplicity of ProVideoPlayer… but of course exceeds both of those respectively.
 One of the key features in Resolume is the ability to do screen warping and video mapping within the actual output of the software.
 Rather than using an interface like Syphon to get video from one software to another, Resolume will do it all internally saving key processing power and limit the amount of pixel pushing internally.
 The key to it’s success with pixel manipulation is in how Resolume footage is run via the DXV codec.
 With the addition of their version 5, Resolume arena will control LED Lighting as well.